Wilfred/emacs-refactor/README.md

 ![Refactoring menu example](https://raw.github.com/chrisbarrett/elisp-refactor/master/elr.png)

-The following commands are available in Emacs Lisp:
+ELR ships with useful refactorings for Emacs Lisp, including:

 * extract expression to function
-* extract expression to defvar
-* extract expression to defconst
+* extract and inline variables
-* extract autoload for function
+* extract autoloads for functions
-* evalute expression and replace it with the result
+* evalute expression and replace it with the result.
-* inline variable
-* comment expression.

 More languages are forthcoming.
 See *Extension* for details on extending ELR to other language modes.
 It's easy (honest!).